How to File for Your IEEPA Tariff Refund via CAPE

 Understand IEEPA Tariff Refunds

 On February 20, 2026, the U.S. Supreme Court ruled 6-3 in Learning Resources, Inc. v.
-Trump that tariffs imposed under the International Emergency Economic Powers Act (IEEPA) exceeded Presidential authority.
-As a result, an Executive Order was issued terminating all IEEPA tariffs, and the Court of International Trade (CIT) has directed CBP to refund all IEEPA-related duties collected.
+Trump that tariffs imposed under the International Emergency Economic Powers Act (IEEPA) exceeded presidential authority.
+The Court of International Trade later directed CBP to liquidate or reliquidate eligible entries without IEEPA duties, and CBP responded by building CAPE inside ACE as the operational refund tool.

 Which Tariffs Are Affected?